wowmmichael/aws-sa-prof/topics/vpc.md

   - Not allow external inbound traffic but allow inbound traffic from instances within the same security group
   - Allow all outbound traffic
 - Newly created Security Group is the same as the default security group
-- Target is IP / CIDR range / another security group in the VPC / a peer VPC (requires VPC peering connection)
+- Target is IP / CIDR range / port range / another security group in the VPC / a peer VPC (requires VPC peering connection)
 - Evaluated as a whole with most permissive rule taking precedence
 - __Stateful__ - responses to allowed inbound traffic are allowed to flow outbound regardless of outbound rules, and vice versa
   - Connection Tracking